brandon3sican/denr_travel_order/README.md

 - **Real-time Updates** - Livewire-powered components for seamless user experience
 - **Comprehensive Reporting** - Generate detailed travel order reports with filtering options
 - **Email Notifications** - Automatic notifications for travel order status updates
-- **Digital Signatures** - Secure digital signatures for document approval
+- **Digital Signatures** - Secure digital signatures for document approval with signature verification
 - **Document Generation** - Generate and print travel orders in PDF format with embedded signatures

 ## 📋 System Workflow

+### Signature Requirements
+- All users must upload their digital signature before participating in the workflow
+- Signatures are stored securely in the `public/signatures` directory
+- Each user can have only one active signature at a time
+- Signatures are required for both recommendation and approval actions

 ### Travel Order Request Process